yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 Ok, let's keep going, and I’ll use some realistic online marketing numbers.
 Let’s take that same 10,000 followers and market a $50 bundle to them.
 Statistically, if 1% of your following converts, you’re doing great — that’s 100 people buying a $50 bundle.

-> \$500
+> \$5,000

-If that makes sense, and you’d like to try self-publishing your own music and digital bundles, spin up a simple website with Wordpress and hook it up to [Gumroad](https://gumroad.com/) for your digital product hosting and payment processing.
+If that makes sense, and you’d like to try self-publishing your own music and digital products, spin up a simple website with Wordpress and hook it up to [Gumroad](https://gumroad.com/) for your digital product hosting and payment processing.

 By doing this, you’ll demonstrate to a record label that you can take ownership of your own sales and marketing channels, and get results.